Lost your Windows password? Don't panic, the world is not coming to an end.

 The Windows logon password is one of the most important passwords we have memorized and if you've lost (okay... forgotten) this password, the entire world can seem just out of reach.

 Lucky for all of us, there are several ways to find your lost password in Windows:

-The easiest way to get out of a "lost Windows password" predicament is to use your password reset disk - assuming of course you have one.
+If you don't use Windows 8, or do but login with a local account, the easiest way to get out of a "lost Windows password" predicament is to use your password reset disk - assuming of course you have one.
 You'll know if you do.

 Creating a password reset disk, which can actually be a flash drive or a floppy disk, depending on your version of Windows, is something you have to do before you lose your Windows password, not after.
 So, as is probably obvious, if you never created one yourself before losing access to Windows then this option isn't going to do you any good.